 There is usually a common room or lounge area on the ground floor with vending machines for snacks and laundry facilities.
-Some now even feature games rooms.
-Some places have refreshments included and others have a ‘charge to your key’ system, where you can pay upon check out.
+Some now even feature a game room.
+Some places include refreshments, and others have a ‘charge to your key’ system, where you can pay upon check-out.

 Overall Impressions of Sleeping in a Capsule

-At first glance the room looked rather intimidating and bland; on the other hand, it appeared rather inviting, in a mysterious ‘futuristic’ kind of way.
+At first glance, the room looked rather intimidating and bland; on the other hand, it appeared rather inviting in a mysterious ‘futuristic’ way.